xlwings/xlwings/docs/udfs.rst

 Call UDFs from VBA
 ------------------

 Imported functions can also be used from VBA.
-They return a 2d array:
+For example, for a function returning a 2d array:

 .. code-block:: vb.net